apple/swift-service-context/README.md

 [![Swift 5.6](https://img.shields.io/badge/Swift-5.6-ED523F.svg?style=flat)](https://swift.org/download/)
 [![Swift 5.7](https://img.shields.io/badge/Swift-5.7-ED523F.svg?style=flat)](https://swift.org/download/)

-> **Warning**
-> Automatic propagation through task-locals only supported in Swift >= 5.5

-`Baggage` is a minimal (zero-dependency) context propagation container, intended to "carry" baggage items for purposes of cross-cutting tools to be built on top of it.
+`ServiceContext` is a minimal (zero-dependency) context propagation container, intended to "carry" items for purposes of cross-cutting tools to be built on top of it.

 It is modeled after the concepts explained in [W3C Baggage](https://w3c.github.io/baggage/) and the in the spirit of [Tracing Plane](https://cs.brown.edu/~jcmace/papers/mace18universal.pdf) 's "Baggage Context" type,